sksum/PyParse/README.md

 # webScraper
- WEB SCRAPER to collect textual Data for Topic Modelling using LDA/LSA this allow users to save this data as csv files.
+ WEB SCRAPER to collect textual Data for Topic Modelling using LDA/LSA program also allows users to save their data as a csv file